Sean who in Never Say what? Roger Moore slides in once more to shoot his knob off as 007

 "Just one more"

-— the famous last words of Sir Roger Moore, ever since he slipped off Holly Goodhead’s yellow spacesuit and attempted re-entering her at the end of Moonraker.
-In fact, he would be back for “just three more”.
+— the famous last words of Sir Roger Moore, ever since he slipped off Holly Goodhead's yellow spacesuit and attempted to re-enter her at the end of Moonraker.
+He would be back for "just three more".

-Roger Moore’s Bond, while being the least physically imposing of the six, could certainly out-jump, ski, shoot, and out-fly anyone — as seen in Octopussy’s pre-titles sequence.
-The pre-titles has nothing to with the rest of the film; it acts purely as a placeholder for some standard Bond stunts and thrills — masterfully directed by the Don of action, John Glen.
+While being the least physically imposing of the six, Roger Moore's Bond could certainly out-jump, ski, shoot, and out-fly anyone — as seen in Octopussy's pre-titles sequence.
+The pre-titles has nothing to do with the rest of the film; it acts purely as a placeholder for some standard Bond stunts and thrills — masterfully directed by the Don of action, John Glen.